matthew1735698/Section-00003-Williams-Matos-/report/CreatingGraphsInstructions.md

 ### Step 3

-From results found through running *BiomagnificationTermProject.java*, plot Euler's method of first loop.
+From results found through running *BiomagnificationTermProject.java*, plot the data points of the average MeHg at each trophic level (This serves as a comparison to the experimental values, there is no way of estimating the % error).
 Plot these values on the same graph using *ADD DATA VALUES* option

 Copied results should look like this: